 Students who Studied at Another University during Absence

-If you studied at another university during an interruption of studies from McGill, indicate this in your Minerva readmission application under “Student Comments”; include the name of the institution and the list of course(s) in which you were enrolled.
-If you obtained a Bachelors Degree at another institution, you must indicate it.
+If you studied at another university during an interruption of studies from McGill, indicate this in your Minerva readmission under ‘Student Comments’.
+Include the following information:

 An unofficial transcript of studies taken at another institution is acceptable pending receipt of an official transcript (if required).
 Submit unofficial copies of transcripts concurrently with your readmission application on Minerva to avoid a delay in the review of your application.
 Using your McGill email account or the current email address you provided (if your McGill email account is inactive) send the PDF attachment of your unofficial transcripts to advisor.arts [at] mcgill.ca with the subject line: READMISSION DOCUMENT – UNOFFICIAL TRANSCRIPT - YOUR NAME AND McGILL ID NUMBER.